- Key Facts

 Programs that work: Americans Overcoming Adversity

-Woodson believes that “low-income people must become agents of their own uplift instead of being assigned the role of a client of professional service providers.
+Robert Woodson believes that “low-income people must become agents of their own uplift instead of being assigned the role of a client of professional service providers.
 People are motivated to change and improve when they are shown victories that are possible, not injuries to be avoided.”
-The “Comeback” series of videos highlights the power of such self-empowerment in practice.
+See his Ripon Society article containing examples here.

 Another success story is Shelters to Shutters.
 Across the country, Shelters to Shutters pairs leading property management professionals with homeless individuals who are ready to work.
 The result is an innovative program that provides mentorships for careers in property management, along with full-time employment and housing opportunities for individuals facing homelessness and a pipeline of high quality, motivated employees for the multifamily housing industry.